Timeline & Process

 • Door and drawer-front removal.
 Every door, drawer front, and piece of hardware is carefully labeled and removed.
 Hinges and handles are bagged and tagged so everything goes back exactly where it belongs.

 • HEPA-vacuumed sanding.
-Industrial HEPA vacuums hooked directly to sanders during every sanding pass — dust captured at source, not floating through your home.
-This is the prep stage dust control.
+Industrial HEPA vacuums hooked directly to sanders during every sanding pass.
+This is the prep stage.
 See how HEPA-vacuumed sanding works →

 • Sealed negative-pressure containment setup.
 Plastic barrier walls are constructed around the work area with sealed edges.
-Negative air pressure is established — any air movement goes inward, not outward, keeping overspray contained during finishing.
+Negative air pressure is established so air moves inward rather than outward during finishing.

 • Surface preparation begins.
 Cabinet frames are cleaned, deglossed, sanded with HEPA-vacuumed equipment, and prepped on-site.
 Any damage, dents, holes, or grain filling needed for the wood and finish condition is handled here.